favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 Only matched items participate in:

-- coverage checks for detected IP addresses
+- coverage checks for desired target IPs
 - stale-item deletion during list reconciliation
 - comment-aware warnings about managed items
-- `DELETE_ON_STOP` in ownership-aware mode
+- `DELETE_ON_STOP` in active cleanup scope

 Unmatched items are invisible to WAF mutation logic, so the updater may create a new managed item even if an unmanaged item already covers the target IP address.

+### WAF Instantiation

+WAF instantiates the unified reconciliation model with these resource-specific rules:

+- the resource unit is `(list, IP family)`
+- a managed item satisfies a desired target when it covers that desired target IP
+- overlapping managed coverage may remain
+- retained coverage sets may stay history-dependent
+- already-satisfying item metadata is soft unless another WAF-specific contract overrides it

-### Metadata Reconciliation for New Creates
+### Metadata for New Creates

-WAF reconciliation resolves create metadata independently per `(list, IP family)` unit.
+WAF reconciliation resolves create metadata independently per `(list, IP family)` unit from recyclable managed items only.

 - In this scope, the only managed metadata field is item `comment`.
 - Create comment resolution uses family-local items scheduled for deletion: